|Nutritional Guidelines (per serving)|

 - 2 tablespoons tapioca starch

 - 1/4 teaspoon salt

-Line 2 large baking sheets with parchment paper, silicone baking pads or lightly grease.
+Line two large baking sheets with parchment paper or silicone baking pads, or lightly grease.

-Bake in preheated oven for about 7 minutes or until the cookies are golden and flat.
+Bake for about 7 minutes or until the cookies are golden and flat.

 Let the cookies cool on the baking sheet for about 10 to 15 minutes before removing them with a spatula.
 If you try to remove them while they are still hot they will break apart.
 As they cool, they will easily pop off the baking sheets.